ElderBo/ElderBo/README.md

 - 👋 Hi, I’m @ElderBo
-- 👀 I’m interested in Gaming, Designing, Clothing
+- 👀 I’m interested in Computer,Gaming, Designing, Clothing
-- 🌱 I’m currently learning Network Administrating.
 - 💞️ I’m not looking to collaborate on anything.
 For now
 - 📫 How to reach me uraqt610@gmail.com